Amazon Catch & Release Techniques

 A further benefit of such a structure would be to provide a more attractive destination for sport fishermen, free of unsightly crowds and uncontrolled fishing competition.
 If anglers deem a destination to be esthetically or experientially unattractive, they will not spend the significant funds necessary to fish there and the potential fishery will languish.
 Excessive numbers of anglers in a region will rapidly create a touristically unattractive destination.

 Tagging, scientific research and reproduction studies - The Amazon fringe's aquatic fauna should be studied in greater detail.
 In addition to the small-scale benefits to the development of a local sport fishery, improved knowledge and understanding of the region's fish will lead to a much wider ranging benefit to the local area and the Amazon as a whole.
 Understanding of the migratory and developmental aspects of these fish can provide knowledge that will help evolve better control of commercial fishing activities, providing long term benefits to overall harvest while maintaining the resource for the future benefit of all Amazonians.
-A sport fishing operations will also result in the benefit of increased knowledge of the aquatic resource.
+Sport fishing operations will also benefit from increased knowledge of the aquatic resource.
 A fishing operation should host, assist and share information with visiting scientists.

 On a regional level, tourists entering and traveling through the region will purchase souvenirs, food and other travel related services.
 On a countrywide level, tourists will fly via international carriers servicing national airports and many will continue to travel elsewhere in the country, distributing economic benefits in other tourist locales.

-A fishing season of up to 12 weeks duration can bring almost 100 tourists into the region.
-The typical visitor will spend over $5000 inclusively on all aspects of a trip.
-This can generate a potential total of $500,000 dollars of direct new funds entering the region and the country.
+A fishing season of up to 12 weeks duration can bring almost 100 tourists into a region.
+The typical visitor will spend from $5000 to $10,000 USD inclusively on all aspects of a trip.
+This can generate a potential total of more than $500,000 dollars of direct new funds entering the region and the host country.
 The bulk of these travel expenditures will remain in the region as direct economic benefits.
 Further indirect benefits in economic activity occurring as a result of this influx can potentially expand this impact to more than two times the direct amount, as has been documented to occur in the United States (7).
-Thus, there is the potential for over $1,000,000 (U.S. dollars) worth of total economic activity to result from the implementation of an environmentally beneficial catch and release sport fishery.
+Thus, there is the potential for over $1,000,000 (U.S. dollars) worth of total economic activity to result from the implementation of each localized environmentally beneficial catch and release sport fishery.
+The Amazon has thousands of such fisheries.

 - Sissenwine MP, Kirkley JE.
 Fishery management techniques.
 Practical aspects and limitations.
 Marine Policy 1982;6(1):43-57